 Women's Bank has supported savings and loan groups in Uganda since 2007.
 We work in several areas in the country and our work has enabled tens of thousands of women to gain livelihood.

+Populated by 42.9 million people, Uganda is located in East-Central Africa.
+It is Africa’s largest refugee-hosting country with a million refugees, most of them women and children.
+The most important source of livelihood is agriculture; approximately 70 percent of the workforce works in agriculture.
 Ugandan women participate in business life more than women in similar countries, however, only 16 percent of agricultural businesses are owned by women, and merely 7 percent of the women own land.

 Women’s Bank has operated in the country since 2007.
 The aim is to support women’s small businesses through saving and loan groups and entrepreneurship training.